What is this?

 This is a blog about teaching music.
-More specifically, it is a blog about connecting popular music* with music that is typically taught in classical-model ensemble classrooms across the United States.
+This is a blog about popular music.
+If you want to get wonky, it is a blog about connecting popular music* with music that is typically taught in classical-model ensemble classrooms across the United States.

-Contained within are some tips to bridge between the gap between the music that most often captures our students' interests and the music we have been teaching them for decades.
+I'm not that well-organized to have an ulterior motive.
 If I am trying to sell you something, I'll let you know upfront, and if so, it's because it's something I believe in very strongly and by an author/creator I trust.
 And I'll write a little bit about my experiences with the goods as well.

 If you're just dying for it, you can read my CV here.

 Welcome to my little corner of the world.

 *When I say "popular music" I mean that which is generally released for commercial distribution in the 20th century popular music model.
 All of which was essentially born of jazz and/or rock & roll, which means it is all music born of the African diaspora.

 I don't necessarily mean music that is so popular that students will be familiar with it.
 The most popular entry on this blog as of late has been about The Stranglers' "Golden Brown", which was a British single from the early 1980s.
 Kids will be weirded out by that, I promise, so you should play it in class as much as possible.